 According to the Book of Enoch, Phanuel is the Angel of the four who sits at the right hand of God.
 He is an archangel of deliverance, hope, and divine repentance.
-We are encouraging all mankind to repent.
-To know the Father the Creator and to see the Face of God.
+We are encouraging all humankind to repent.
+To know the Father, the Creator, and to see the Face of God.
 This archangel Phanuel is known to all people and in all apocryphal texts as the angel who offers guidance to deliverance from sin and hope—offering people a bridge of communion between the human being and God.

 God did not place Phanuel at His right hand without reason.
 He put him there because this archangel is full of divine light and power.

 Who is Phanuel?

 More information is outside the biblical canon.
 Such literature becomes extremely important for understanding the development of the Jewish mentality during the transition between the Testaments.
 And some New Testament concepts cannot be fully understood without recourse to the apocryphal books.